-The voltage or electrical potential difference is a physical quantity that indicates the difference in electrical voltage between two points in an electrical circuit.
-It coincides with the electrical voltage and indicates the energy or work necessary to separate electrical charges of opposite sign.
+The electric pressure - also known as voltage or electrical potential difference - is a physical scalar quantity that indicates the difference in electrical voltage between two points in an electrical circuit.
+It coincides with the electrical voltage and shows the energy or work necessary to separate electrical charges of opposite signs.

-If we join two points that have a potential difference through a conductive material, a flow of electrons will occur through the closed circuit that we have created.
-Part of the charge will move from the point of highest potential to the point of lowest potential (electric current).
+If we join two points in a circuit with a potential energy difference through a conductive material, it will generate a flow through the closed circuit.
+This is because part of the charge will move from the point of highest potential to the point of lowest potential (electric current).

 What Is the Unit of Measurement for Voltage?

 Voltage is measured in volts (V) according to the international system of units.
-The electronic device for measuring the potential difference between two points is the voltmeter.
+The voltmeter is an electronic device measuring the potential difference between two points.

-The concept of voltage can be explained by making an analogy with a hydraulic circuit.
-The difference in tension can be associated with the difference in pressure that is generated in a closed pipe filled with liquid with the ends placed at different heights.
+The concept of voltage in a DC circuit can be explained by analogy with a hydraulic circuit.
+The difference in tension can be associated with the pressure difference generated in a closed pipe filled with liquid with the ends placed at different heights.
 The voltage between two points of the electrical circuit corresponds to the pressure difference between two points of the hydraulic circuit.

-The potential difference between the poles of the electric generator can be seen as the pressure difference of the tanks of the analogous hydraulic circuit.
-The equivalent of the dissipation of electrical energy would be as a consequence of the friction of the liquid with the internal walls of the pipe.
-Finally, the intensity of the electric current flowing in the conductor can be put in analogy with the flow rate of liquid in the tube.
+The potential difference between the poles of the electric generator can be seen as the pressure difference of the tanks of the equivalent hydraulic circuit.
+Furthermore, the equivalent of the dissipation of electrical energy would be a consequence of the friction of the liquid with the internal walls of the pipe, reducing its kinetic energy.
+Finally, the intensity of the electric current flowing in the conductor can be compared to the liquid flow rate in the tube.